-Boarding house residents don’t have the same control over the premises as a tenant does.
+Boarding house residents, called boarders or lodgers, don’t have the same control as a tenant does.
 Often a boarding house resident only has the right to occupy a room and to share other facilities such as the kitchen and bathroom.

-Boarding house proprietors are required to enter into a written contract with you called an ‘occupancy agreement’.
-This agreement provides you with certainty about your legal rights and responsibilities and also contains notice periods for rent increases and eviction notices.
-More details about occupancy agreements are provided in the ‘occupancy agreement’ section below.
+If you are a boarder, you should sign a written contract called an occupancy agreement.
+This agreement gives you certainty about your legal rights and responsibilities and also contains notice periods for rent increases and eviction notices.

-Since 1 October 2013, residents of registrable boarding houses have a set of rights called 'occupancy principles'.
+Residents of registrable boarding houses have a set of rights called occupancy principles.
 These are listed below.

 Before you move in you have a right to: